vvenla/trumponator/files/suvidiary.md

 1) data imputation -since the twitter/stock market data is quite large i don't feel it is necessary to replace missing/strange values.
 Just delete those from the sample data set.
 2) Sampling - it would be good to develop sampling method for selecting the sample data set (for test and train data sets).
 Python code to be created
 3) Data wrangling - methods used in this course.
 Python code to be created.
+4) Data classification - classifying method?
+Range of the classes?
+Python code to be created.
+5) Machine learning	- Fast Text for training based on train data

-Visualizing -animated line graph of the stock market after the tweets.
+6) Visualizing -animated line graph of the stock market after the test data tweets.
 Python code to be created, examples can be found in web.